ogarcia/opensudoku/README.md

   * New option for highlight notes that match a particular number when a cell is selected
   * New menu option to undo to before mistake
   * New config option to remove notes on number entry
+  * New config option to skip titlescreen
+  * Fix folder view to show sudoku previews with custom theme colors
+  * Fix the crash when no cell was selected and you used the "hint" command

 * [Chris Lane](https://github.com/ChrisLane):
   * Keep same values highlighted after empty cell selection